ksc_begin_script / ksc_end_script

 exit 0 ksc_end_script

-# Copy the script to the destination server and excute it. ksc_copy_script_dest_server ksc_connect_dest_server csh [P.P_SCRIPT_FILENAME] rm [P.P_SCRIPT_FILENAME] ksc_exit
+# Copy the script to the destination server and execute it. ksc_copy_script_dest_server ksc_connect_dest_server csh [P.P_SCRIPT_FILENAME] rm [P.P_SCRIPT_FILENAME] ksc_exit